 The final area of focus for each internship will be determined during the selection and interview process, prior to the start of each internship.

-Typically, EAN operates out of our office on State Street in Montpelier.
+Typically, EAN operates out of our office on State Street in downtown Montpelier.
 However, due to the Covid-19 Pandemic, all staff are currently working remotely and will continue to do so for the foreseeable future.

 Summer Intern Qualifications